microsoft/playwright/docs/api.md

   - `PLAYWRIGHT_WEBKIT_DOWNLOAD_HOST` - host to specify Webkit downloads
 - `PLAYWRIGHT_BROWSERS_PATH` - specify a shared directory that playwright will use to download browsers and to look for browsers when launching browser instances.
 - `PLAYWRIGHT_SKIP_BROWSER_DOWNLOAD` - set to non-empty value to skip browser downloads altogether.
+- `PLAYWRIGHT_BROWSERS_LIST` - set to comma separated list of browsers to download.

 ```sh
 # Linux/macOS